jpetazzo/jpetazzo.github.io/_posts/2017-12-16-usb-c-redux.md

 Here is a summary!

+## Update

+This was written in 2017.
+The product recommendations in this post are probably not relevant anymore.
+However, the general description of how USB works
+(in particular, USB-C alt modes) is still relevant if you're trying to figure this out.

+I also recommend to check [this article](https://www.bigmessowires.com/2019/05/19/explaining-4k-60hz-video-through-usb-c-hub/) which explains how USB-C data lanes get shared when using DP alt modes; it's useful if you plan on using high resolution and high frame rates displays (think 4K at 60 fps).

 ## TL,DR

-If you have a machine like mine, with only one USB-C port, *and* it without Thunderbolt support, this is what I recommend:
+If you have a machine like the one I had, with only one USB-C port, *and* without Thunderbolt support, I recommend to get docks and dongles similar to these ones:

 - at home: [Plugable USB-C docking station](https://www.amazon.com/Plugable-Charging-Delivery-Specific-Thunderbolt/dp/B01FKTZLBS/)
 - on the go: [TNP USB-C multi adapter](https://www.amazon.com/TNP-Displayport-Ethernet-Converter-Connector/dp/B07474QTKP/)

+Note that these products may not be available anymore today, so you might have to find other ones ...
+Sorry!

 **The docking station is great.** Its only downside (for me!) is that it doesn't have a DisplayPort output; but you can get 4K